boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Show Zoom Icon

-This allows you to show the zooming icons in bing maps.
+This option allows you to display the zooming icons in Bing Maps.

 ![Zooming Icons](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/zooming-icons.png)

-If you perform zoom in or zoom out using icons or mouse in design mode, then the same zoom level will be maintained in the view mode.
+If you zoom in or out using the icons or mouse in design mode, the same zoom level will be maintained in view mode.

 Zoom state in design mode.